Semi-bandit Optimization in the Dispersed Setting: Introduction

 \section{Introduction}

+\paragraph{Overview.} This paper concerns data-driven algorithm design for combinatorial settings, which is an important area at the intersection of machine learning and computing that has been long of interest to the AI community~\citep{Horvitz01:Bayesian,Xu08:Satzilla,Leyton09:Empirical,Demmel05:Self}.
+However, until recently, most algorithm design procedures did not have any provable guarantees on their performance, especially in the realistic online scenario.
+The first general online data-driven algorithm design procedures with regret bounds were given by \citet{Balcan17:Dispersion}, who studied the problem under full-information and bandit feedback regimes.
+We develop efficient semi-bandit algorithms that achieve nearly the same regret as their full information algorithms, while being as efficient as their bandit algorithms.

-\paragraph{Overview} In this work, we consider the problem of online optimization of piecewise Lipschitz functions with semi-bandit feedback.
-This is an important family of non-convex optimization problems that arises in algorithm selection problems for combinatorial settings, where the goal is to decide in a data-driven way what algorithm to use from a large family of algorithms for a given problem domain.
+The goal of data-driven algorithm design is to use machine learning and data to decide what algorithm to use from a large (typically parametrized) family of algorithms for a given problem domain.
 For example, we may want to decide which clustering algorithm to use from a large family of clustering procedures in order to obtain the highest quality results.
-In the online version of the algorithm selection problem, on each round the learner chooses an algorithm from the family and receives a new instance of the problem.
-The problem is characterized by a loss function that measures the performance of each algorithm in the family for the given instance.
-The goal is to select algorithms so that the cumulative performance of the learner is nearly as good as the best algorithm in hindsight for that sequence of problems.
-The major challenge in these settings is that it is potentially computationally expensive for the learner to characterize the loss function for each round, since each run of the chosen algorithm reveals the value of the loss function at just the single point corresponding to the algorithm selected.
-Moreover, for combinatorial problems, small differences between two algorithms can lead to a cascade of changes in their behavior and dramatically change their performance.
-However, when the algorithm family is parameterized, it can often be shown that the loss function is piecewise Lipschitz in the algorithm parameters, so we can phrase the problem as online optimization of piecewise Lipschitz functions.
+We are concerned with the online setting, where at each round the \emph{learner} chooses an algorithm from the family and receives a new instance of the problem.
+The problem is characterized by a loss function that measures the performance of each algorithm in the family for the given instance, and the goal is to select algorithms so that the cumulative performance of the learner is nearly as good as the best algorithm in hindsight for that sequence of problems.

+The major challenge in these settings is that it is potentially computationally expensive for the learner to characterize the loss function for each round, since each run of the algorithm reveals the value of the loss function for just the selected parameters.
+Moreover, for combinatorial problems, small differences between two algorithms can lead to a cascade of changes in their behavior and significantly change their performance.
+However, when the algorithm family is parameterized, it can often be shown that the losses---though highly nonconvex in general---are at least piecewise Lipschitz in the algorithm parameters, so we can phrase the problem as online optimization of piecewise Lipschitz functions.